-The NAND flash 528-byte/ 264-word page is a family of non-volatile flash memories that uses the single level cell (SLC) NAND technology.
+The NAND flash 528-byte/264-word page is a family of non-volatile flash memories that uses the single level cell (SLC) NAND technology.
 It is referred to as the small page family.
-The NAND512R3A2C, NAND512R4A2C, and NAND512W3A2C have a density of 512 Mbits and operate with either a 1.8 V or 3 V voltage supply.
+The NAND512xxA2D devices have a density of 512 Mbits.
+They operate with either a 1.8 V or 3 V voltage supply.
 The size of a page is either 528 bytes (512 + 16 spare) or 264 words (256 + 8 spare) depending on whether the device has a x8 or x16 bus width.

-The address lines are multiplexed with the Data Input/Output signals on a multiplexed x8 or x16 input/output bus.
+The address lines are multiplexed with the data input/output signals on a multiplexed x8 or x16 input/output bus.
 This interface reduces the pin count and makes it possible to migrate to other densities without changing the footprint.

-To extend the lifetime of NAND flash devices it is strongly recommended to implement an error correction code (ECC).
+To extend the lifetime of NAND flash devices it is mandatory to implement an error correction code (ECC).
 The use of ECC correction allows to achieve up to 100,000 program/erase cycles for each block.
 A write protect pin is available to give a hardware protection against program and erase operations.

-The devices feature an open-drain Ready/Busy output that can be used to identify if the program/erase/read (P/E/R) controller is currently active.
+The devices feature an open-drain ready/busy output that can be used to identify if the program/erase/read (P/E/R) controller is currently active.
 The use of an open-drain output allows the ready/busy pins from several memories to be connected to a single pull-up resistor.